Sh1n0e/University_Notes/Year 3/Winter/NET3006 - Network Management/Lecture6/Lecture6.md

 - Every model in the MIB --> a node in the tree

 Each node named relative to a containing node:
-- Node ID: the object identifier (OID)
+- Node ID: the object identifier (OID) that contains arbritary data
+- Object type: Contains real information
 - OID of iso: 1
 - OID of org: 1.3
 - OID of dod: 1.3.6